othercriteria/vibectl/STRUCTURE.md

 ### Testing (`tests/`)
 Contains test files and test resources for the project.

+- Coverage tracking with pytest-cov
+- Target of 100% test coverage for all code
+- `.coveragerc` - Configuration for coverage measurement and reporting
+- Exclusions must be documented with inline comments
+- Coverage reports generated in XML and terminal formats

 ### Type Information (`typings/`)
 Custom type definitions and type stubs.